 Government regulations on ensuring occupational safety for electrical equipment manufacturing industry

 The great benefits as well as the usability of electrical equipment have made them one of the essential necessity of everyday life.
 Understanding this need, domestic and foreign enterprises have paid great attention to the field of processing and manufacturing electrical equipment, with the desire to develop the electrical equipment industry into one of key industries in our country.
 This, in turn, has contributed to creating jobs for the young and abundant labor force in Vietnam.
-However, the working environment in the electrical equipment manufacturing workshop can have potential hazards because workers often have to work with machines and toxic chemicals.
+However, the working environment in the electrical equipment manufacturing factory can have potential hazards because workers often have to work with machines and toxic chemicals.
 Therefore, in order to ensure the safety of the employees, the government has issued many regulations and rules of occupational safety in electrical equipment manufacturing.

 The article below will help readers get the latest information and regulations of the government in ensuring the safety of workers in general and in the electrical equipment manufacturing industry in particular.

 1. General regulations on ensuring the safety of workers

 Under Section 2 – Chapter II of the Law No. 84/2015 / QH13 on Occupational Safety and Health issued by the National Assembly on June 25, 2015, businesses and employers must hold training sessions on safe machinery operating procedures and proper protective measures for workers to avoid possible unfortunate circumstances.
 In addition, the employer must also provide adequate personal protective equipment for workers when working in harmful environments, such as exposure to chemicals.
 Additionally, the National Assembly also requires enterprises to develop measures to deal with and respond to incidents in time when an occupational accident occurs.